You would be less tired at the end of the day.

 How We Did It

-We set up a Zoom call and a meeting in High Fidelity's Online Audio Spaces at the same time — so all six of us were connected (on a mix of PCs and MacBooks) to both services at once.
+We set up a Zoom call and a meeting in one of High Fidelity's sample applications (a virtual audio space) at the same time — so all six of us were connected (on a mix of PCs and MacBooks) to both services at once.
 Two different people then used a screen-recorder to capture the whole session, one in Zoom and one in High Fidelity.
 In the High Fidelity session, the ‘middle’ person was the one whose audio you actually hear.
 Then, in the final video, we switched back and forth between the audio recordings.
 Below, you can see and hear the original recordings of the Zoom call and the High Fidelity gathering.

 The Science Behind Spatial Audio